- Home

 Dublin’s annual LGBTQ+ Pride Festival has grown so big in recent years that it rivals St Patrick’s Festival as a city-wide party.
 June is Pride Month, but most of the festival takes place over five days and includes family-friendly celebrations, community zones, a huge parade and lots of music and food.

-Ireland’s only LGBTQ+ film festival, GAZE celebrates the best in Irish and International queer cinema each summer with screenings, Q&As and workshops.
+Ireland’s first LGBTQ+ film festival, GAZE celebrates the best in Irish and international queer cinema each summer with screenings, Q&As and workshops.
+TITE (Trans Image/Trans Experience) also brings trans and non-binary cinema to the Light House Cinema in the spring.

 Also worth checking out is the International Gay Theatre Festival, which usually takes place in May and features LGBTQ+ themed productions staged in theatres and smaller venues across the city.